kiquetal/aws-pro-readiness/resources/acloud-guru/cost-optimization.md

 - Convertible Standard Reserved Instances: 1 year commitment, 54% off on-demand price.
   (can change instance family, can change AZ, can change network platform)

+### Differences between Dedicated Host and Dedicated Instance

+- Dedicated Host: Physical server dedicated for your use.
+- Dedicated Instance: Virtual machine running on a physical server dedicated for your use,can share with other non-dedicated instances in the same account.
+- Dedicated Host are available on-demand (hourly) or reservation (1 year or 3 years),for on-demand, reserved and spot instances.
+- Dedicated Instance are available on-demand (hourly) or reservation (1 year or 3 years),for on-demand and reserved instances.

+### Difference between Zonal RI and Regional RI

+- Zonal RI: Reserved Instances that provide a capacity reservation in a specific Availability Zone.

+- Regional RI: Reserved Instances that provide a capacity reservation in a region.
+If no AZ is specified, no reservation is created but the disscount is applied to any instance in the family in any AZ in the region.